18 Ways to Get Paid To Answer Questions

 However, Weegy will first try to answer all questions via its automated system.
 Making money with Weegy is pretty simple: You sign in to your Weegy account and await notifications about questions needing answers.

 When you get a notification, you can accept it or reject it.
 If you answer the question, you get paid in points.
-You can continue the conversation if the caller requests, earning for each additional question you answer.
+You can continue the conversation if the caller requests, earning points for each additional question you answer.

 7. HelpOwl